Lillian1070/showcase_python_EDA_1/README.md

 ## Project Overview
 This project demonstrates Exploratory Data Analysis (EDA) techniques using Python.
 The main focus is to uncover patterns, trends, and insights in the dataset.
-The analysis involves:
+The EDA involves:

 - Analyzing the distribution of key variables
 - Exploring relationships between different features using visualizations